Grenade: Sting

 Sting grenades, also known as stingball or sting ball grenades, are stun grenades based on the design of the fragmentation grenade.
 Instead of using a metal casing to produce fragmentation, they are made from hard rubber and are filled with around 100 rubber or plastic balls.
 On detonation, these balls, and fragments from the rubber casing explode outward in all directions as reduced lethality projectiles, which may ricochet.
 It is intended that people struck by the projectiles will receive a series of fast, painful stings, without serious injury.
 Some types have an additional payload of CS gas.

 Sting grenades do not reliably incapacitate people, so they can be dangerous to use against armed subjects.
-However, they can sometimes cause serious physical injury, especially the rubber fragments from the casing.
+They sometimes cause serious physical injury, especially the rubber fragments from the casing.
 People have lost eyes and hands to sting grenades.

 Sting grenades are sometimes called "stinger grenades", which is a genericized trademark as "Stinger" is trademarked by Defense Technology for its line of sting grenades.